 - 24 to 36 months: 3 packs per month

 What Is The Cost Of Baby Wipes Per Month?

 If we assume the average cost of a pack of baby wipes is $3, then you can expect to pay anywhere between $9 to $60 per month on baby wipes.

 The reason for the wide range is because newborns and infants will need many more than older babies and toddlers.

 What about the cost of baby wipes over a one year period?

-It’s hard to be exact as some parents use a lot more wipes than others when cleaning their baby’s diaper, but on average in the first year the cost of baby wipes is somewhere between $200 and $450.
+It’s hard to be exact as some parents use a lot more wipes than others when cleaning their baby’s diaper, but on average in the first year the cost is somewhere between $200 and $450.